 How Do You Tell If Your Goldendoodle is Bored?

 One reason why your Goldendoodle is acting crazy is that they’re bored.
 Goldendoodles are a mixture of both Golden Retrievers and Poodles.
-Both breeds are considered smart because they’re working dogs or sport dogs.
+Both breeds are considered smart because they’re working dogs or sports dogs.

 Due to their intelligence, it’s easy for them to become bored.
 The same can be said of a breed comprised of the two.
 Goldendoodles are often intelligent.
 They require mental stimulation to be happy.
-If they don’t receive it, then they’ll seek it out themselves.
+If they don’t receive it, they’ll seek it themselves.

-One way that you can tell if your dog is bored is if they chew on things they shouldn’t.
+One way you can tell if your dog is bored is if they chew on things they shouldn’t.
 Coming home to ruined furniture, toys, shoes, and other valuables is never pleasant.
 Yet it’s a sign that your Goldendoodle needs something to occupy them.

 When they’re given the right kind of toys, Goldendoodles can happily occupy themselves for some time with them.

 Another sign that your Goldendoodle is bored is if they just lay around and do nothing.
 You may even hear a few huffs or puffs from them.
 These are dogs with nothing to do.
 Because Goldendoodles have a lot of energy, you need to give them opportunities to release their energy and stave off their boredom.

 A great way to keep them active and entertained is to take them for a walk.
 Even a few minutes outside can make a real difference for them.
 Regular walks can also make them excited.
 They’ll be able to understand a routine and know that their walk will occur soon.